amckenna41/aaindex/README.md

 Directories
 -----------
-* `/pySAR/PyBioMed` - package partially forked from https://github.com/gadsbyfly/PyBioMed, used in
-the calculation of the protein descriptors.
-* `/Results` - stores the associated research paper created alongside the software.
-Also includes all results generated from the research as well as the article's supplementary materials.
-* `/tests` - unit and integration tests for pySAR.
+* `/tests` - unit and integration tests for aaindex package.
-* `/data` - all required data and datasets are stored in this folder.
+* `/data` - all required data and datasets for aaindex are stored in this folder.
+* `/images` - images used throughout README

 Tests
 -----